ably/ably-js/README.md

 3. Create your feature branch (`git checkout -b my-new-feature`)
 4. Commit your changes (`git commit -am 'Add some feature'`)
 5. Ensure you have added suitable tests and the test suite is passing(`grunt test`)
+6. Ensure the [type definitions](https://github.com/ably/ably-js/blob/master/ably.d.ts) have been updated if the public API has changed
-6. Push to the branch (`git push origin my-new-feature`)
+7. Push to the branch (`git push origin my-new-feature`)
-7. Create a new Pull Request
+8. Create a new Pull Request

 ## Release Process